aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample2/README.md

 This code sample provides an end-to-end solution that manages the lifecycle of ML models deployed on a PC/mobile device.

-A web application built and deployed with [AWS Amplify](https://aws.amazon.com/amplify/?trk=66d9071f-eec2-471d-9fc0-c374dbda114d&sc_channel=ps&ef_id=EAIaIQobChMI4KyigqSx_gIVzhXUAR3ZDgweEAAYASAAEgIjGPD_BwE:G:s&s_kwcid=AL!4422!3!646025317188!e!!g!!amplify%20aws!19610918335!148058249160) provides user with a UI to analyze a picture using a ML model.
+A web application built and deployed with [AWS Amplify](https://aws.amazon.com/amplify/?trk=66d9071f-eec2-471d-9fc0-c374dbda114d&sc_channel=ps&ef_id=EAIaIQobChMI4KyigqSx_gIVzhXUAR3ZDgweEAAYASAAEgIjGPD_BwE:G:s&s_kwcid=AL!4422!3!646025317188!e!!g!!amplify%20aws!19610918335!148058249160) provides user with a UI to analyze a picture using a ML model ([Pytorch Vision MobileNet V2](https://pytorch.org/hub/pytorch_vision_mobilenet_v2/)).
+This pre-trained model, available on [SageMaker Jumpstart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html), is fine-tuned on a custom dataset.
 Once the prediction is done, inference metrics along with the image used are pushed to the cloud.

 The inference is performed in JavaScript on device, in the browser using [ONNX Runtime web](https://www.npmjs.com/package/onnxruntime-web).
 ONNX Runtime Web can run on both CPU and GPU.
 On CPU side, WebAssembly is adopted to execute the model at near-native speed.
 For performance acceleration with GPUs, ONNX Runtime Web leverages WebGL, a popular standard for accessing GPU capabilities.